lee-man/movenet-pytorch/README.md

 #### webcam_demo.py

 The webcam demo uses OpenCV to capture images from a connected webcam.
 The result is overlayed with the keypoints and skeletons and rendered to the screen.
 The default args for the webcam_demo assume device_id=0 for the camera and that 1280x720 resolution is possible.

+#### movenet.ipynb

+The notebook borrowed from official movenet tutorial.
+You can go through it for better understanding of model.

+### Movenet deployment

+Google releases an Andorid demo for Tensorflow Lite Pose estimtaion application.
+Movenet is included in this demo.
+In other to compare the speed of my own implementation with the original one during inference phase, I add some scripts to convert the PyTorch Movenet model to Tensorflow Lite model and embed it into the Android demo.

+As there is no direct converter from Pytorch to TFLite, I follow the instructions in [Pytorch-ONNX-TFLite](https://github.com/sithu31296/PyTorch-ONNX-TFLite) to convert the Pytorch model to ONNX, ONNX to Tensorflow SavedModel, Tensorflow SavedModel to TFLite.
+For the prerequisite libs needed for the convertion, please refer to the original repo.

+The script `torch2tflite.py` cannot work for now.
+I will try to fix it as soon as possible.
+If I cannot work it out, I will try to run [PyTorch Mobiles](https://pytorch.org/mobile/home/) directly.